AlexSteiner30/Gemini-Sight/README.md

  <img src="resources/new_project.png?raw=true" style="height: 80%; width:80%; align:center">
 </h1>

-Navigate to API and Services and add `Gmail, Calendar, Docs, Sheet, Drive, Tasks, YouTube Analytics, Google Maps Places, Google Maps Directions`.
+Navigate to API and Services and add `Gmail, Calendar, Docs, Sheet, Drive, Tasks, YouTube Analytics, Google Maps Places and Google Maps Directions`.
 Then create a new API key and OAuth client IDs (one for mobile devices and one for the web) and save them for later use.

 <h1 align="center">
  <div style="display: flex; justify-content: center; align-items: center; gap: 10px;">